dannevesdantas/WebAPI2Construct/README.md

 ### Converting a C# object to Construct2 Dictionary format

 ###### First Pass: Visual Studio
-* In an ASP.NET WEB API project, use the Construct2Convert.ToDictionary() to convert objects or collections to a Construct2 Dictionary data format.
+* In an ASP.NET WEB API project, install WebAPI2Construct via NuGet and use the Construct2Convert.ToDictionary() to convert objects or collections to a Construct2 Dictionary data format:

 ```
 PlayerData playerData = new PlayerData(); // An example object with the data to be sent to the game